- Web Performance

 Partial Measurement

-In EU countries, properly configured CMPs must prevent the loading of third-party resources until the user has given consent for their data to be used.
+In EU countries, properly configured CMPs must prevent the loading of third-party resources until the user has given their consent to the use of their data.

-If we test the performance of pages without accepting cookies, the measurement will not reflect the experience of users who accept cookies on your website.
+If you test the performance of pages without accepting cookies, the measurement will not reflect the experience of users who accept cookies on your website.

-Indeed, third-party scripts affect the performance of the website, at least on the page weight, but they generally add JavaScript execution time (see long tasks), or even layout shifts that negatively impact the web performance of your pages.
+Indeed, third-party scripts impact the performance of the website, at least on the page weight, but they generally add JavaScript execution time (see long tasks), or even layout shifts that negatively affect the web performance of your pages.

 Comparison of the weight of a page with and without accepted cookies on the Allianz site, the page is heavier after cookie acceptance (in red)